Case Management Programs

 Behavioral Health Case Management

 A specialized staff of licensed behavioral health clinicians provides behavioral health case management services to members with significant mental health and/or substance use disorders.
-Diagnoses include major depressive disorder, substance abuse, psychosis, and bipolar disorders, in addition to risk for suicide.
+Diagnoses include major depressive disorder, substance abuse, psychosis, and bipolar disorders.
 This specialized team facilitates linkages between behavioral health treatment providers (e.g., counselor, psychiatrist, and psychologist), primary care providers, and other needed treatment providers.

 Through close follow-up with members, continued treatment adherence and support group utilization is encouraged.
 Due to the high comorbidity of behavioral health and chronic medical conditions, the Behavioral Health Case Management and Medical Case Management teams collaborate to ensure continuity of care.